jmpearl/swiftsim/doc/RTD/source/RadiativeTransfer/SPHM1_RT.rst

 We can also turn off thermochemistry or cooling for testing purpose by skip_thermochemistry and coolingon.
-For testing purpose, we can also overwrite the thermo-chemistry parameters by setting useparams to 1 Currently, it only supports pure hydrogen gas.
+For testing purpose, we can also overwrite the thermo-chemistry parameters by setting useparams to 1 Currently, useparams==1 only works for pure hydrogen gas.